bpcvdhelm/Kubespray-4RPI4/README.md

   - Install and configure Metricbeat on each Raspberry Pi including loading the index templates and dashboards.
 - sh 08-filebeat.sh
   - Install and configure Filebeat on each Raspbery Pi including loading the index template and dasboards.
+- sh 09-metrics-server.sh
+  - Install the metrics-server.
+See the 09-metrics-server.yml what needs to be changed on the original for Raspberry Pi's.
 - Check the incoming data for file- and metricbeat and check the nice metricbeat dashboards within Kibana.

 <img src="https://github.com/bpcvdhelm/Kubespray-4RPI4/blob/main/Metricbeat.png" width="1000">